JConley1344/SysLib690/Week 11 Cataloging Modules.md

 Require valid-user
 ```

-I then double checked the the donfiguration of the ***apache2*** files and got the okay.
-I restarted appache2 and then checked the status to make sure that that apache2 had restarted.
+I then double checked the configuration of the ***apache2*** files and got the okay.
+I restarted appache2 and then checked the status to make sure that apache2 had restarted.

 ## Cataloging
 I added an additional 19 titles to the OPAC today.
 All children's books from my son's collection. ***(See picture)*** I entered 5 in from the cataloging page, just to practice what you did in the video and make sure that mine was working.
 They did.
 I then added the additional 14 from the virtual machine.
-I also searched and confirmed publshing dates for all 19 titles.
+I also searched and confirmed publishing dates for all 19 titles.
 I used sticky notes to have the dates ready for input. ***(See Picture)***

 ![20240318_141330](https://github.com/JConley1344/SysLib690/assets/157387139/8530d5fc-85c3-4dab-a5cc-8a22125a2cd2)

 ![20240318_141402](https://github.com/JConley1344/SysLib690/assets/157387139/1ca051cf-6755-451a-9e6a-ea3aff33b842)

-I reviewed the code from two weeks because I did not remember how to get to opacdb.
+I reviewed the code from two weeks ago because I did not remember how to get to opacdb.
 I used `mysql -u opacuser -p` to get into MySQL.
 I then `useopacdb;` to start inserting titles.

 I entered titles in sets of 2, because last time that worked best.
 I also did all my typing in *Notepad* then copy and pasted the code into the virtual machine.